 Preparing Fresh Sourdough Starter for Baking

-Most of us get started using a sourdough culture with the notion that we want delicious, crusty, tangy loaves, fresh from the oven every day or two.
+Many bakers begin using a sourdough culture with the idea of getting delicious, crusty, tangy loaves, fresh from the oven every day or two.

 For a good sourdough bread, you need an active, bubbly starter that is ready to leaven.
 Here are some tips that will help you create exactly what you need for bread-baking.